chetmancini/cascalog-doc/articles/marz_intro_2.md

 ## Duplicate elimination

-If your query doesn't have any aggregators, Cascalog will by default insert a reduce step to remove all duplicate tuples from your output.
-You can now control that behavior with the :distinct predicate.
+If your query doesn't have any aggregators, Cascalog can, by default, insert a reduce step to remove all duplicate tuples from your output.
+Previous to version 2 of cascalog, you could control that behavior with the :distinct predicate.
 Compare the following two queries:

 ```clj
 user=> (?<- (stdout) [?a] (age _ ?a))